 Studies have demonstrated that cooled RF treatment can relieve chronic back pain patients for up to 24 months.
 Although there are not many published studies for joint pain, multiple case reports and emerging studies had shown relief for more than 6 months up to 18-24 months.

 Patients with chronic joint pain who are not candidate for surgery or whom surgery failed to help with their pain relief should begin with speaking to their physician who can properly assess their condition.
-Coolief (Cooled Radiofrequency) must be administered by a Coolief-trained physician.
+COOLIEF must be administered by a COOLIEF-trained physician.
 Patients should ask their physician to determine if the procedure is right for them.

 What should patients expect after the procedure?

 Patients may experience some discomfort at the radiofrequency site for a short period, but this discomfort can be treated with common over-the-counter medication.
 Unlike surgery, there is no incision.

 How soon can patients go home after the treatment?

 Patients should be able to return home same day shortly after the treatment.